 CHAPTER: SUBJECT: POLICY NO.: Page 2 of 4

 II.
 PURPOSE

-This policy establishes that Adams State University’s (ASU) policy and procedure for addressing nonacademic misconduct of applicants for admission complies with Colorado Senate Bill 19-170 and takes precautions to facilitate a safe and healthy learning environment for the ASU campus and community.
+This policy establishes that Adams State University’s (ASU) policy and procedure for addressing nonacademic misconduct of applicants for admission complies with Colorado Senate Bill 19-170 and the Department of Education’s Second-Chance Pell guidance and takes precautions to facilitate a safe and healthy learning environment for the ASU campus and community while providing applicable support networks for System-impacted, formerly-incarcerated, and other at-risk, underserved populations.
+The implementation of this policy upholds Adams State University’s mission and commitment to fostering a community of Diversity, Equity, and Inclusion justly for all who seek access to higher education.

 III.
 DEFINITIONS